 Manufacturers of plate compactors recommend the use of mats or membranes between the compactor and pavers to protect the pavers from surface damage.
 Most sell accessories for this purpose.

 Pavers with profiled tops - Old Towne CobbleTM, Coventry® Stone II, Coventry Stone III, Coventry Stone IV, Coventry Cobble, Coventry Estate Cobble, and Bristol StoneTM are most susceptible to damage from plate compactors.
 These pavers have high and low points molded into the surface, preventing the equipment from riding flat and subjecting the high points to potential scuffs.
 However, even smooth, flat surfaces can be damaged with improper usage or the existence of debris on the plate.

 EP Henry recommends that you ALWAYS protect profiled top pavers prior to tamping by placing a medium between the plate compactor and the pavers.
 Recommended products include:

 - Mirafi 500x (BEST)

 - Luan plywood

 - Rubber Mat

 - Thin carpeting

 - Cardboard

-Caution: Dry sawing or grinding of concrete products may result in the release of respirable crystalline quartz.
-Prolonged exposure to respirable crystalline quartz may cause delayed (chronic) lung injury (silicosis).
-The use of a NIOSH-Approved respirator and tight-fitting goggles are recommended when sawing or grinding operations are in progress.
+Caution: Dry sawing or grinding of concrete masonry products will result in the release of respirable crystalline silica dust.
+When sawing or grinding, OSHA requires the use of an integrated water delivery system.
+When dry sawing or grinding, the use of tight fitting goggles with a minimum APF10 half face respirator is required along with an attached vacuum dust collection system.
+Fit testing for half face respirator is required.
+For more information, refer to: www.osha.gov/silica

 Note about DevonStone® Installation: Our DevonStone line of cast stone slabs is created using a different manufacturing process than our non-wet cast pavers.
 Please go to ephenry.com for complete installation instructions for DevonStone including differences in base prep, unit spacing, cleaning and sealing and other important considerations.

 CALL 811 BEFORE YOU DIG!

 Whether it's a paver job or a retaining wall, contractors are legally required to provide utility notification before ANY excavation.
 You'll need to give at least two to three business days notice, but typically not more than 10 days.
 Be prepared to describe your work and then plan on staying 2' away from any markings near your project.
 JUST DIAL 811 NATIONWIDE.